Early symptoms of fibromyalgia

 Sometimes the diagnosis was made by a GP, but more commonly after referral to a specialist like a rheumatologist.
 Sometimes blood tests were done to rule out other conditions, like for example rheumatoid arthritis and sometimes a doctor performed a tender point assessment as part of the diagnostic process.

-In 2018, Aleysha went to her GP after looking into her symptoms.
+In 2018, Sonia went to her GP after looking into her symptoms.
 She asked whether she could have fibromyalgia, which her GP agreed was a possibility.
-Aleysha was referred to a rheumatologist who ruled out a series of other conditions before telling her that ‘it’s probably fibromyalgia.’
+Sonia was referred to a rheumatologist who ruled out a series of other conditions before telling her that ‘it’s probably fibromyalgia.’

 As was the case with many other people we spoke to, it was several years before Julie was diagnosed with fibromyalgia.
 She was eventually referred by her GP to rheumatology to rule out rheumatoid arthritis.
 She said she was simply told she had fibromyalgia, given a leaflet and ‘We don’t need to see you again, goodbye.’
 She said it felt like ‘a throwaway diagnosis’, and Chrissie described it as ‘a diagnosis to shut you up’.